 Before we start, please be advised that I wrote this Beginner’s Guide to Crypto Investing as an informational article and not as financial advice (NFA).
 I’m also just a newbie in crypto investing and trading and I only started last February 2021.
 By no means I’m an expert in this field.
 However, I’d like to share with you guys my personal experience so you can have an idea about what investing in crypto is like.

 And also, if you need financial advice about investing, please consult a professional financial advisor to minimize the risk of losing your hard-earned money.

 Understand Your Financial Capabilities and Limitations

-Prior to signing up to a crypto exchange, I gave myself some time to understand my financial capabilities and limitations.
+Prior to signing up with a crypto exchange, I gave myself some time to understand my financial capabilities and limitations.
 I reviewed my assets and liabilities, sources of income, expenses, etc. And from there, I drafted a mini-plan on how much I can afford to invest (and lose in case – but hopefully it doesn’t happen hahaha).

 I personally don’t want to jeopardize my other investments and as well as my peace of mind and sanity just because I didn’t do my own due diligence prior to investing in crypto.

 I know that crypto is being hyped right now on Twitter, Facebook, online news, etc and it’s easy to get carried away by all the FOMO’ing (if there’s such a word LOL!) that’s been going on.
 But it’s always best to prepare before embarking on any kind of journey, right?

 Once I have done making a financial assessment for myself, I started researching crypto.
 This is a very broad topic, to be honest, and it can be overwhelming especially if you don’t have any idea about it just like when I started.
 But the first few things that I researched were (but were not limited to):